D3XX3R/starred/README.md

 - [awesome-jellyfin/awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) – A Collection of Awesome Jellyfin Plugins, Themes, Guides and More!
 - [boudywho/easy-spicetify-arch](https://github.com/boudywho/easy-spicetify-arch) – A shell script that automatically installs and setups Spicetify for you
 - [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) – ✔️ WireGuard-Manager is an innovative tool designed to streamline the deployment and management of WireGuard VPNs.
 Emphasizing user-friendliness and security, it simplifies the complexities of VPN configuration, offering a robust yet accessible solution for both personal and professional use.
-- [debloper/xplex](https://github.com/debloper/xplex) – The renaissance will be multi-streamed LIVE—with xplex!
 - [docker-mailserver/docker-mailserver](https://github.com/docker-mailserver/docker-mailserver) – Production-ready fullstack but simple mail server (SMTP, IMAP, LDAP, Antispam, Antivirus, etc.) running inside a container.
 - [dockur/macos](https://github.com/dockur/macos) – macOS inside a Docker container.
 - [dockur/windows](https://github.com/dockur/windows) – Windows inside a Docker container.